nodejs/TSC/Moderation-Policy.md

 Note that quoting the original content of a Post within a Moderation request or nodejs/moderation repository issue is not considered a violation of the Code of Conduct.
 However, discretion is advised when including such quotes in requests posted to public repositories.

+Requests for Moderation that do not appear to have been submitted in good faith with intent to address a legitimate Code of Conduct violation, as determined by the TSC, may be ignored.

 ### Consideration of Intent

 Before Moderating a Post, Collaborators should carefully consider the possible intent of the author.
 It may be that the author has simply made an error or is not yet familiar with the [Code of Conduct](https://GitHub.com/nodejs/node/blob/master/CODE_OF_CONDUCT.md); or it may be that cultural differences exist, or that the author is unaware that certain content is considered inappropriate.
 In such cases, the author should be given an opportunity to correct any error that may have been made.